-- The map shows the locations of schools in the Supervisorial District that participated in the 2019 assessment as well as the median annual household income in each neighborhood.2 - The California Family Needs Calculator estimates that in 2018, a family of four with two adults, one infant, and one preschooler, needed to earn \$117,975 annually in order to make ends meet in Alameda County.3
+- The map shows the locations of schools in the Supervisorial District that participated in the 2019 assessment as well as neighborhood. - The California Family Needs Calculator estimates that in 2018, a family of four with two adults, one infant, and one preschooler, needed to earn \$117,975 annually in order to make ends meet in Alameda County.

-2 U.S. Census.
+U.S. Census.
 (2020).
 2018 American Community Survey.
 Retrieved from data.census.gov

-3 Insight Center.
+Insight Center.
 (2018).
 Family Needs Calculator.
 Retrieved from https://insightcced.org/2018-family-needs-calculator/